Can I Rewrite a Deceased Persons’ Will?

 The short answer is no.

 A Will is an important document.
 It allows someone to specify how and to whom their assets will be distributed at the time of their death.
-In order for a Will to be valid, the testator (the person writing the Will) must have legal capacity, testamentary capacity and testamentary intent.
+In order for a Will to be valid in Texas, the testator (the person writing the Will) must have legal capacity, testamentary capacity and testamentary intent.

 - To have legal capacity, the testator must be 18 years or older, or have been lawfully married, or be a member of the armed forces of the United States.